7 Convenient Madison Area Locations

 Removable Partial Dentures

 If you have multiple missing teeth but still have several healthy strong teeth remaining in your mouth, a removable partial denture (RPD) may be a good option for you.
-Similar to a complete denture, a RPD is an appliance that can be removed from the mouth.
+Similar to complete dentures, RPDs are an appliance that can be removed from the mouth.
 The main difference between a complete denture and a removable partial denture is that the RPD attaches to remaining teeth to help keep the denture in place.
 There are two main types of RPDs, the treatment RPD and the metal base RPD.

 Treatment RPD (Flipper)